pythonquick/innernet-blog/content/tutorials/jquery/handle-right-click.md

+---
-Title: Handle right-click browser event
+title: "Handle right-click browser event"
-Date: 2016-11-15
+date: 2016-11-15
+category:
-Category: Tutorials
+- Tutorials
+tags:
-Tags: JavaScript
+- JavaScript
+---

 A few months ago, a friend of mine claimed that it's probably very tricky to handle the right-click mouse event on a web page, since the browser already handles the right-click event.
 "How difficult can that be?", i thought to myself.